publiclab/PublicLab.Editor/README.md

 After installing node and npm run `npm install` from the root directory.

 PublicLab.Editor uses grunt - the javascript task runner for compilation of the modules.
 To install grunt run `npm install -g grunt-cli`.
-You may have to use `sudo` for root privileges.
+If you get permission errors, refer [this](https://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo).

 Make changes to the files in the `/src/` directory, then run `grunt build` to compile into `/dist/PublicLab.Editor.js`.
 This will use `grunt-browserify` to concatenate and include any node modules named in `require()` statements.
 You'll then be able to try it out in `/examples/index.html`.
 Run `grunt` and leave it running to build as you go.